kblin/reproducible-research-talk/abstract.md

 An important reason is that there is a cost involved to practice reproducible research.
-Experimental parameters need to be recorded completely and appropriately, and samples stored in a way to keep them useable.
+Experimental parameters need to be recorded completely and appropriately, and samples stored in a way to keep them usable.
 While all of this can be challenging in wet lab experiments, none of this should be too difficult in bioinformatics.
 So how do you run your day to day bioinformatics research in a way that is reproducible?
 What extra steps are required?
 And is